...

 Presentation and storing tips

 Your loaf deserves to look as good as it tastes.
-For a bakery-style finish, sprinkle the top with raw sugar or oats before baking.
+For a bakery style finish, sprinkle the top with raw sugar or oats before baking.
 It’ll create a light, sweet crust that contrasts perfectly with the soft interior.

 Once cooled, banana bread stores well in an airtight container at room temperature for up to four days.
 For longer storage, refrigerate or freeze individual slices.
 Just make sure it’s wrapped tightly to preserve moisture.